Embed This Data

 - FDI Inflow:

-Djibouti’s economic freedom score is 55.9, making its economy the 118th freest in the 2014 Index.
-Its overall score is 2 points better than last year, with declines in financial freedom and trade freedom outweighed by improvements in six of the 10 economic freedoms including the control of government spending, business freedom, and labor freedom.
-Djibouti is ranked 20th out of 46 countries in the Sub-Saharan Africa region.
+Djibouti’s economic freedom score is 57.5, making its economy the 112th freest in the 2015 Index.
+Its overall score is 1.6 points better than last year, reflecting improvements in six of the 10 economic freedoms, including business freedom, freedom from corruption, and investment freedom.
+Djibouti is ranked 18th out of 46 countries in the Sub-Saharan Africa region.

-Efforts to curb corruption have met with little success.
-Power is heavily concentrated in the hands of the president.
-Public officials are not required to disclose their assets.
-Trials and judicial proceedings are time-consuming and subject to corruption and political manipulation.
+Despite tepid efforts to curb corruption, power remains concentrated in the hands of the president, and political repression increased in 2014.
+Public officials do not have to disclose their assets.
+Trials and judicial proceedings are time-consuming, prone to corruption, and politically manipulated.
 Protection of private property is weak.
-The judicial system is based on the French civil code, although Sharia law prevails in family matters.
+The judicial system is based on the French civil code, but Sharia law prevails in family matters.

-Djibouti’s individual income tax rate is 30 percent, and its corporate tax rate is 25 percent.
+The top individual income tax rate is 30 percent, and the top corporate tax rate is 25 percent.
 Other taxes include a property tax and an excise tax.
-The overall tax burden is 20.3 percent of GDP.
-Government expenditures amount to over one-third of the domestic economy, and public debt is close to 40 percent of GDP.
+Overall tax revenue is equivalent to 18.9 percent of gross domestic product.
+Government expenditures equal 37.8 percent of domestic income, and public debt amounts to 35 percent of the gross domestic economy.

 The regulatory system lacks clarity and efficiency.
 Launching a business remains burdensome, and the minimum capital required amounts to about twice the level of average annual income.
 A modern labor market has not fully developed.
 Several goods and services are subject to price controls.
 In 2013, the IMF urged the government to replace costly subsidies on food and fuel with targeted assistance.